JNavas2/Page-Mail/README.md

 ## Installation

 1. Install the extension from [AMO](https://addons.mozilla.org/).
-2. Click the Page Mail icon in your Firefox toolbar, or use the keyboard shortcut (`Ctrl+Alt+P` by default).
-3. On first use, you’ll see an onboarding page with setup tips.
+2. On install or update you’ll see an onboarding page with setup tips.

 ---